 More shelves

 Don’t limit your set of shelves to the ones hanging in parallel with the ceilings.
 This is a bit of useful advice especially for passionate readers, who can ‘defeat’ emptiness with numerous shelves (ideally in different shapes, levels, and positions).
-The book arrangements can be one of the best living room art ideas.
+The book arrangements can be one of the best living room art ideas and practical solutions for high ceiling wall design.

 Textured ceilings

-This living room with high ceilings decorating ideas successful as they break the monotony of eternally high, neutrally painted rooms.
+This living room with high ceilings decorating ideas is successful as they break the monotony of eternally high, neutrally painted rooms.
+Textured and patterned ceilings add a unique flair to the room and can be matched with decor for high ceilings.

 The power of rugs and cushions